ChrisMortensen/Genetic-Blackjack-C/README.md

    ```

 ## Conclusion
-This project demonstrates the application of genetic algorithms in optimizing strategies for playing blackjack.
+This project demonstrates how genetic algorithms can optimize their way to the optimal blackjack playing strategy.